worldpres/livechat/README.md

 ## TODO
 - save nick
-- vuejs for ul#messages
+- vuejs for ul#messages (priv, previous, message sent, message to room)
-- vuejs for #typers
+- vuejs for #typers?

 ### About WebSocket